 The University tuition fees are determined by the Board of Trustees on an annual basis.
 Tuition and fees may be increased annually without prior notice.
-Currently applied tuitions and fees are 585,000 per credit.
+Currently applied tuitions and fees are posted on the University Website: www.rhu.edu.lb.